SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointSegmentGroups.md

 ```

 ### -Dimensions
-An array that defines the dimensions to include or exclude from the segment.
+An array that defines the dimensions for the segment.

 Type: List
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-pinpoint-segment-segmentgroups-groups.html#cfn-pinpoint-segment-segmentgroups-groups-dimensions